-- Allow the Investigators to discuss your child's medical history with your child's GP and access all medical records. - Provide informed consent on behalf of your child if they are under 16 years of age (if they are 16 or over, they will be able to provide their own written consent but we request that you are present at the first visit in the study if possible).
+- Allow the Investigators to discuss your medical history with your GP and access all medical records. - Provide written informed consent.
+We recommend that parents are present at the first visit, although this is not compulsory.

 Study participants cannot participate in this study if any of the following apply: